kuleuven/iRODS-User-Training/08_mango_portal.md

-# Mango portal
+# ManGO portal

 *Prerequisites:*
 *- a KU Leuven account*

-The Mango portal is a web interface for iRODS, developed at ICTS KU Leuven.
+The ManGO portal is a web interface for iRODS, developed at ICTS KU Leuven.

 ## Logging in